mobileoverlord/ex_unit_release/README.md

 # ExUnitRelease

-Run ExUnit tests from an OTP Release.
+Run ExUnit tests from an Elixir OTP Release.

 ## Including tests

 `ExUnitRelease` allows you to package and run ExUnit tests with an Elixir generated OTP release.
 ExUnitRelease works with Elixir generated OTP releases and not `Distillery`.

 To learn more about how to configure your project to use Elixir releases see the [docs](https://hexdocs.pm/mix/1.9.0/Mix.html).
 Ensure that you have run `mix release.init` to generate the `rel` directory and some basic release config files.

 Add `:ex_unit_release` to your dependencies: